-The SEP campaign is issuing a strong and urgent appeal for all supporters and readers of the World Socialist Web Site in the Los Angeles area to contact us at http://www.wsws.org/phpform/use/Election2006/form1.html and help petition in the remaining days.
+The SEP campaign is issuing a strong and urgent appeal for all supporters and readers of the World Socialist Web Site in the Los Angeles area to contact us at https://www.wsws.org/phpform/use/Election2006/form1.html and help petition in the remaining days.
 We also urge supporters to donate to the campaign at http://www.socialequality.com/donate.html so as to help meet the legal expenses involved in challenging the decision of the election authorities.

 Representatives of the SEP spoke with Raymond Olander, a supervisor at the elections office, who explained the reasons for rejecting signatures.
 This information makes clear that many of the signatures ruled invalid are, in fact, those of registered voters in the district.

 Of the 3,600 signatures ruled invalid, 1,300 were determined to be registered in the wrong district.
 Because of the extremely irregular character of the district’s borders, there were no doubt some people who were eager to sign the petition and believed they were registered in the 29th CD, but who actually were registered in other congressional districts.
 However, this figure is very high, and even if it is correct, there remain 2,300 signatures that were declared invalid for other reasons.

 Of these, Olander said 1,342 were “not registered.”
 Olander indicated that a person was considered to be not registered if his name did not yield any results in the database of registered voters.
 Thus, if an election official entered a name incorrectly, a registered voter might be considered unregistered.